Fast-64/fast64-docs/sm64/custom_commands/custom_commands.rst

 Custom Commands (2.5.0+)
 ========================

-| Custom commands are way to define custom macros for level scripts, geolayouts and "special" collision.
+| Custom commands are a way to define custom macros for level scripts, geolayouts and "special" collision.
-| They can inherit basic properties of their owners (E.g. level empties can inherit all transforms, bones can inherit geometry, transforms (excluding scale) and layers).
+| They can inherit basic properties of their owners (e.g. level empties can inherit all transforms, bones can inherit geometry, transforms (excluding scale) and layers).
 | They can be exported in either binary or C.

 Using custom commands